Contents of this chapter

 Here’s how I ended up there: one of my authors was feeling guilty because he wasn’t meeting his deadlines.
 Being active in the Brazilian free software community, he made amends by getting me a speaking gig at a major free software conference called FISL.

 A tight-knit group of North Americans and Europeans came for the conference to Porto Alegre, described by “maddog” Hall as a significant technology center.
 We were all housed together in a hotel.
 I knew a good number of these free software programmers and advocates, so it felt like summer camp to be with them.
-Furthermore, many attendees, including Hall, attended the conference year after year.
-Hall was one of the first North Americans to discover a strong free software movement in Brazil, extending to the highest reaches of the leftist Partido dos Trabalhadores that ran the government for many years.
+Furthermore, many attendees, including maddog (as he prefers to be called), attended the conference year after year. maddog was one of the first North Americans to discover a strong free software movement in Brazil, extending to the highest reaches of the leftist Partido dos Trabalhadores that ran the government for many years.
 He came to Brazil regularly, where he helped erect training and advocacy groups.

 My talk was one of a series that I had given in various places on community documentation, the term I created for volunteer-produced manuals and other help in free software communities.
 This subject got me a lot of traction.
 I delivered talks on community documentation in the O’Reilly booth on the show floor of the Open Source Convention, then at a formal session at that convention, at a Google facility in Tel Aviv and an Intel facility in Jerusalem during my first trip to Israel, and now at FISL.